 A few journalists, such as Jason Leopold, have filed FOIA requests at the federal level seeking to obtain information on the violent and repressive measures being used against occupy groups across the country.
 And some papers have been able to take advantage of local public information laws to get information, such as the letters obtained by the Baltimore Sun from T. Rowe Price Chairman Brian Rogers to the Mayor of Baltimore urging Occupy Baltimore’s eviction.
 But for the most part, inquiries have been met with Orwellian responses by government officials at all levels.

-Kevin Baron is a FOIA wizard whose work exposing government contracting through Freedom of Information Act requests earned the James Madison Award from the Society of Professional Journalists Northern California Chapter for the American Small Business League.
+Kevin Baron is a FOIA wizard whose work exposing government contracting through Freedom of Information Act requests earned him the James Madison Award from the Society of Professional Journalists Northern California Chapter for the American Small Business League.
 He is currently a Graduate Assistant at the Bob Graham Center for Public Service at the University of Florida, and for the past two months he has been advising Lt.
 Dan Choi on filing FOIA requests about the government’s attempts to vindictively prosecute him for his DADT activism.
 With Kevin’s help Dan has already managed to force numerous federal agencies into turning over documents, including emails from the White House.

 Kevin has generously agreed to give a webinar presentation tomorrow night for Occupy Supply on how to submit FOIA requests regarding the government’s actions against occupations across the country — and more importantly, what to do when the government won’t comply.